grimme-lab/qc2-teaching/doc/programming.rst

 .. tip::

-   Array slices should preferrably used on continuous memory, practically this means a colon should only be present in the innermost dimensions of an array.
+   Array slices should preferably used on continuous memory, practically this means a colon should only be present in the innermost dimensions of an array.